nroldanf/fastapi/README.md

 When a server sends information back to the client: `Response`

 Both are send in JSON format and both can have headers values.

+## Models

+Descriptive representation of an real world entity e.g. an user.
+Models in FastAPI are created using Pydantic and this is done using Pydantic `BaseModel`

 ## Some commands